Outlook credentials issue

 Adding an account to Outlook

-This screenshot is what normally pops up when you add a new account.
-It prompts you for an email address and when you click Connect, you are prompted for credentials.
+This screenshot is what normally pops up when users add a new account.
+It prompts them for an email address and when they click Connect, they are prompted for credentials.

 Outlook login box

-Here was where I should have put the App Password in, but I mistakenly put in my regular Office 365 password.
+Here was where I should have put the App Password, but I mistakenly put in my regular Office 365 password.

 Instead of prompting me for credentials again, Outlook simply prompted me with this and the “Something went wrong” error that sent me in circles.